priley84 loves movies and loves writing about them. He has written film reviews for his school paper and blogs.

 Cast: Brandon Lee, Michael Wincott, Ernie Hudson, Sofia Shinas, Rochelle Davis, Bai Ling, David Patrick Kelly, Angel David, Laurence Mason, Michael Massee, and Tony Todd

-The movie is based on a comic book by James O'Barr, and takes place in a hellish comic book metropolis that looks like a cross between Fritz Lang's Metropolis, Tim Burton's Batman, and Ridley Scott's Blade Runner.
-The architecture of the buildings are exaggerated to an almost ghastly degree.
-The entire city is bathed in shadows, smoke, and torrential rain storms.
+The movie is based on a comic book by James O'Barr and takes place in a hellish comic book metropolis that looks like a cross between Fritz Lang's Metropolis, Tim Burton's Batman, and Ridley Scott's Blade Runner.
+The architecture of the buildings is exaggerated to an almost ghastly degree.
+The entire city is bathed in shadows, smoke, and torrential rainstorms.
 At night, the city seems to be completely deserted, except for a car full of thugs who set the city on fire every October the 30th, a holiday of sorts the city acknowledges as "Devil's Night" ("They even have Devil's Night greeting cards," says one of the thugs in the film).

 Casting a few plot holes aside, like Eric's unexplained ability to read minds and to use said ability as a weapon against his enemies, The Crow is a terrific achievement.
 Visually speaking, the movie is a masterpiece, and as an action picture, it offers its share of thrilling and memorable set-pieces.
 More than anything, it serves as a tragic reminder of what a great talent the world lost in Brandon Lee.

 A very hard R for extreme violence, profanity, drug use, a rape scene, nudity, very disturbing elements

 What did you think of this movie? :D

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.